Professor Martin Thornhill

 My recent research on infective endocarditis, it’s relationship to invasive dental procedures and the risks and benefits of antibiotic prophylaxis has had a particular impact on guideline committees and the clinical practice of dentists and cardiologists around the world.
 Earlier research focussed on the immunological basis of oral mucosal diseases.

-My research team now includes a network of senior clinicians, scientists, statisticians and data specialists around the world who work together in mutual respect and collaboration to produce high-quality research on important issue.
+My research team now includes a network of senior clinicians, scientists, statisticians and data specialists around the world who work together in mutual respect and collaboration to produce high-quality research on important issues at the interface of medicine and dentistry.

 - Teaching activities